 You could get distance only by hitting the rotating hose section exactly on its center.
 Anywhere else would spin it ineffectually.
 A more famous version in many cities was “pimple ball” played with one half of a cut-up common pink rubber ball with bumps all over it, but the rules were the same depending on the location.
 The balls were a nickle in any 5-and-10 such as Woolworth’s or Kresge’s (the ancestor of K-Mart).

-I am not saying those were great times, when kids were free to be kids.
-A little adult supervision and organization would have gone a long way.
+I am not claiming those were great times, when kids were free to be kids.
+A little adult supervision and organization would have been helpful and welcome.
+But even today, with any problem of personnel organization, I try to find an accommodation for everyone thanks to that early experience.
+I am always afraid a player will take their ball and go home.